 Brazil coincides with the view that one of the consequences of major disasters is mass displacement.
 Every year, thousands of victims of natural disasters move within their own countries or across borders in search of safety and secure livelihood.
-Brazil takes part in international initiatives such as the Platform on Disaster Displacement, which aims to assist States to prevent and prepare for displacement before a disaster strikes, as well as to better respond to situations when people are forced to flee from disaster affected areas within their own country or even across an international border.
-The Platform follows-up on the Nansen Initiative Protection Agenda, which calls for increased preparedness and cooperation by States, regional and sub-regional organizations and the international community to prevent, avoid, and respond to disaster displacement.
+Brazil takes part in international initiatives such as the Platform on Disaster Displacement, which aims to assist States in preventing and preparing for displacement before a disaster strikes, as well as to better responding to situations when people are forced to flee from disaster affected areas within their own country or even across an international border.
+The Platform follows-up on the Nansen Initiative Protection Agenda, which calls for increased preparedness and cooperation among States, regional and sub-regional organizations and the international community to prevent, avoid, and respond to disaster displacement.
+In stressing the importance of reducing the risk of disasters and minimizing their damage, Brazil would also like to recall the important contribution of the Sendai Framework for Disaster Risk Reduction 2015-2030.